theforestvn88/theforestvn88.github.io/preview/markdowns/Ruby_on_Rails/understand_ruby_self.markdown

 - those code which is inside of block/lambda/proc belongs to the "closure scope" outside block/lambda/proc

-But in my opinion, forget those "scopes", keep in mind just one thing: the "receiver" object.
+Another point of view: the "receiver" object.

 - "global scope"? or the `main` object is the receiver.